2019 Honda CR-V vs. 2019 Honda Passport

 Drive a New Honda SUV Today

-Price, engine, and safety features are all important, but comparing two vehicles like the Honda CR-V and Honda Passport on paper won’t always yield a clear winner.
-Stop by Honda of Kirkland today to test drive the new Honda CR-V and the new Honda Passport.
+Price, engine, color options, and safety features are all important, but comparing two vehicles like the Honda CR-V and Honda Passport on paper won’t always yield a clear winner.
+We also have numerous pre-owned CR-V models.
+For more info on the Passport, compare it to the Toyota 4Runner, and for more info on the Honda CR-V, compare the different CR-V trims or compare it to the Honda HR-V. If you know which SUV you’d prefer, stop by Honda of Kirkland today to test drive the new Honda CR-V and the new Honda Passport.
 Feel free to get in touch for more information, as well!

 More About Honda Models